vespa-engine/documentation/en/content/consistency.md

 Vespa has support for conditional writes for individual documents through test-and-set operations.
 Multi-document transactions are not supported.

-If possible, prefer using conditional updates with `create: true` instead of conditional puts.
-This is because the write repair logic for conditional updates is capable of handling data consistency edge cases.

 After a successful response, changes to the search indexes are immediately visible by default.